-Hiking in Zion, even short hikes, requires advance planning.
+Plan ahead and prepare for your hike in Zion National Park.
 Review the trail information linked below to choose a trail that is right for your group.
 Your safety is your responsibility.
-You can read the most recent trail information in our park newspaper, and for updated trail closure information, check the current conditions.
+You can read the most recent trail information in park publications, and for updated trail closure information, check the current conditions.

 Much longer hikes are located in the Zion Wilderness.
 These are not loop hikes.
 Most day hikers will hike out and back the same way.
 Hikers do not need to travel the full distance, they can turn around at any point and return the way they came.
-The group size limit for all wilderness trails, including The Narrows beyond Orderville Canyon, is 12 people.
+The group size limit for all Zion Wilderness trails, including the Virgin River Narrows beyond the junction with Orderville Canyon, is 12 people.

-These trails are at a higher elevation, mostly streching across a center portion of the park.
-Kolob Terrace Wilderness Trail Descriptions.
+These trails are at a higher elevation, mostly stretching across a center portion of the park.

 This area is located east of Zion Canyon at a much higher elevation.